 In 2017, a group of Java User Group members, developers and vendors (Amazon, Microsoft, Pivotal, Redhat and others) started a community, called AdoptOpenJDK.
 As of August 2021, the AdoptOpenJDK project moved to a new home and is now called the Eclipse Adoptium project.
 Here is the current list of Adoptium Working Group Members.

-Adoptium provides free, rock-solid OpenJDK builds, called Eclipse Temurin, with longer availibility/updates, across a variety of operating systems, architectures and versions.
+Adoptium provides free, rock-solid OpenJDK builds, called Eclipse Temurin, with longer availability/updates, across a variety of operating systems, architectures and versions.

 Highly recommended if you are looking to install Java.